hongchan88/star-wars-api/README.md

 - [x] clicking other than the detail tooltip box will return to list of the characters page
 - [x] hovering, slider on character page of the movie

-- [] Loading ...
+- [x] Loading ... (random array number -> get random icons)
-- [] header transparent on fixed and when scroll down change to black background
+- [] favourite click when hover -> some times card will stay hover when changed to top list

 - [x] search function